tuxies-wiki-team/tuxies-wiki/docs/notes/linux-guides/gnome.md

 ==Read over this guide to customize Gnome to your liking!==
 :::

-::: important CHECK THIS OUT!
+::: tip CHECK THIS OUT!

 Do you want to check out ==more extensions, settings, and tips== to make more out of the Gnome Desktop? aier's has your back: